 Dillon Hut is on a grassy, tree studded flat about 800 m up the Taipo Valley from Seven Mile Creek.
 The old Dillon’s Homestead, which sits on the true left of Seven Mile Creek, provides good ‘character’ accommodation.
 This hut is maintained by the Kumara Hunting Club, a group of local enthusiasts.

-Less than 1 hour of walking up the valley from Dillon Hut will bring you to Scotties Cableway.
-Cross the cableway to the true left river bank, then a steep climb will take you to the top of a bushed terrace.
-The track continues along the terrace for several hundred metres before dropping steeply back down and out onto a series of river flats.
+Less than 1 hour of walking up the valley from Dillon Hut will bring you to Scotties 3 Wire.
+Cross the 3 wire bridge to the true left riverbank, then a steep climb will take you to the top of a bushed terrace.
+The track continues along the terrace for several hundred meters before dropping steeply back down and out onto a series of river flats.
 These flats are followed for a few kilometres.

 About 600 m beyond Dunns Creek, the track sidles into the bush and the track continues to follow the river from above.
 The track opens out to river flats again below Hura Creek.
 After crossing Hura Creek, pick up the cut track leading to Mid Taipo Hut 500 m beyond.
 During heavy rain Seven Mile, Dunns and Hura Creeks quickly become impassable.